-10% Lecture Attendance & Participation (determined by successfully completing and submitting the answers to all Active Learning Questions, attending online Lecture Discussions and viewing Lectures on Canvas)
+10% Lecture Attendance & Participation (determined by online Lecture viewing and completion and submission of Active Learning Q on Canvas)

-10% Lab Attendance & Participation (determined by successfully completing and submitting the answers to all Lab Worksheets, attending Lab Discussions and viewing Labs on Canvas) 80% Quizzes (20% for each of the 4 Quizzes)
+10% Lab Attendance & Participation (determined by online Lab viewing and completion and submission of Worksheets on Canvas)

+80% Quizzes (20% for each of the 4 weekly Quizzes)

-Organization: As mentioned previously, I would like to implement a reverse classroom plan, where you review each Lecture (.pdf & .mp4) online and attempt to complete Active Learning Questions on your own time, and then attend the Lecture-Discussion.
-Also, you review each Lab (.pdf & .mp4) and attempt to complete the Lab Worksheet for each lab at your leisure, then attend the Lab-Discussion.
-Your efforts outside of the Lecture and Lab Discussions will make you well-prepared and enable all of us to engage in each topic at a deeper level and more fully interact and learn together.
+Organization: I would like to implement a reverse classroom plan, where you complete Active Learning Q, review each Lecture (.pdf & .mp4) online on your own time, and then attend the optional Lecture-Discussion.
+Also, you complete the Lab Worksheets and review each Lab (.pdf & .mp4) video online at your leisure.
+Then you have the option of attending the Lab-Discussion.
+Your efforts outside of these optional discussions will make you well prepared and enable us all of us to engage in each topic at a deeper level and more fully interact and learn together.
 Please let me know if you have any questions or need additional information or resources.
-I am looking forward to learning together and having fun this term! :)